Outsourcing inventory management

 - You can keep staff costs low.
 You don't need a forklift truck driver if you don't have a forklift truck – or even a warehouse in which to drive one.

-- Faster order fulfillment.
+- Faster order fulfilment.
 Dedicated inventory management companies can get your stock to your customers fast – often faster than you can.
 Again, that's due to the economies of scale leading to greater efficiency.

 - You can reduce wastage and have less money tied up in stock.
 Old inventory can spoil if left lying around.
 It might be rusting raw materials or fading retail goods packaging.
 Either way, your inventory has a best-before date.
 Shifting that worry elsewhere can make good economic sense.